Core Concepts¶

 Robot¶

 A Robot is the primary unit of computation in RobotLab.
-It wraps an LLM with:
+It is a subclass of RubyLLM::Agent that wraps a persistent @chat with:

 - A unique identity (name, description)